Best Electrical Muscle Stimulators of 2021

 Advanced app functions include timers and unique stimulation settings like kneading, circulation, beating, scraping, and cupping.
 You can also set your own frequency and pulse intensity settings.

-5. Easy@Home Pro Grade TENS Unit EHE012Pro – Best FDA Approved EMS Device With Pro Grade Features
+5. Easy@Home Pro Grade TENS Unit EHE012Pro – Best FDA Approved EMS Machine For Muscle Growth

 That small display is backlit for improved visibility.
 Though it is a TENS unit, the multitude of intensity levels and eight preset massage options means that it can also work as a muscle stimulant for amateur athletes and people with an active lifestyle.
 You get left and right channels for the electrodes, with independent intensity levels.